Loved what you read? Share it with others!

 1. NRO Account (Non-Resident Ordinary Account)

 If you're an NRI with financial commitments in India, an NRO account is your go-to option.
-This account is ideal for managing income generated within India, such as rent, dividends, or pension.
+This account is ideal for managing income generated within India, such as rent, dividends, or a pension.
 Although the money in an NRO account is not freely repatriable to your current country of residence, it offers the flexibility to be held jointly with residents or other NRIs.

 2. NRE Account (Non-Resident External Rupee Account)